PSG dismantle Atletico Madrid 4-0 in impressive Club World Cup opener

 PSG controlled possession early, and Ruiz capitalised from just outside the penalty area in the 19th minute.
 The Spanish midfielder long coveted by Atletico beat Jan Oblak with a clever strike into the far corner.

-Atletico got a golden chance to tie it in first-half injury time, but Gianluigi Donnarumma swallowed up Thomas Griezmann’s chance in the box.
+Atletico got a golden chance to tie it in first-half injury time, but Gianluigi Donnarumma swallowed up Antoine Griezmann’s chance in the box.

 Moments later, Vitinha slipped through the Atletico defence and scored on the break.

-Julian Alvarez appeared to pull one back for Atletico in the second half, but his goal was chalked off after VAR determined Koke had fouled Desire Doue in the buildup.
+Julian Alvarez appeared to pull one back for Atletico in the second half, but his goal was chalked off after VAR determined Koke had fouled Desire Doue in the build-up.

 Atletico’s Clement Lenglet was sent off in the 78th minute with his second yellow card on a frustrating day that left coach Diego Simeone visibly furious at both the referees and his players’ mistakes.

-Alexander Sorloth somehow missed an open net in the 82nd minute for Atletico that made Simeone fall to his knees in disbelief.
+Alexander Sorloth somehow missed an open net in the 82nd minute for Atletico in a move that made Simeone fall to his knees in disbelief.

 Mayulu secured PSG’s victory five minutes later, and Lee converted a penalty with the final kick of the match from the spot after a handball by Robin Le Normand in the box.